1pix/dataquery/Documentation/User/Index.rst

 related to language overlays.
 Again it is possible to disable that behavior by checking the "Language handling" box.
-On a finer level, it's possible to give a list of table for which language overlays (and conditions) should not be applied (in the above screenshot, records from table "tx\_dam" will be taken in the default language and kept as is).
+On a finer level, it's possible to give a list of table for which language overlays (and conditions) should not be applied.

 Data Query also handles versioning transparently, as soon as it is used within a workspace.
 This behavior cannot be switched off.
 However